mc-build/mc-build.github.io/docs/language-features/templates.md

 Arguments can be referenced inside of Script blocks by name.

 #### Argument Types
+- `block` - This will match a [Block](./blocks.md) (Brackets only, no keyword, name, or function arguments).
+- `float` - This will match any number.
 - `int` - This will match any integer.
-- `float` - This will match any number.
 - `js` - This expects an inline JavaScript block and will pass the computed value.
+- `literal` - Special, matches the argument name exactly, and is the default if no type is provided.
+- `raw` - Collects all remaining input as a string.
 - `word` - Matches anything up until the end of the input or the next space.
-- `raw` - Collects all remaining input as a string.
-- `literal` - Special, matches the argument name exactly, and is the default if no type is provided.

 ??? info "Examples"
     !!! example "Simple Template"